 Have you ever experienced racist abuse or witnessed a racist incident?
 Have you ever wondered whether anyone cares that this is happening?
 Perhaps you wondered whether it was an isolated event or part of a bigger pattern?

 We at Nasc know that these are common questions.
-This is why we campaign on the issue of racism and why we operate our third party Racism Reporting Mechanism.
-Nasc is also an active member of the European Network Against Racism Ireland (ENAR Ireland), which is affiliated to the European Network Against Racism.
+This is why we campaign on the issue of racism.
+Nasc is also an active member of the Irish Network Against Racism which is affiliated to the European Network Against Racism.

-ENAR Ireland has developed a system through which racist incidents in Ireland, wherever they are reported, will be recorded in a central database.
-This allows ENAR Ireland and its members to provide evidence to policy makers in Ireland that racism is a reality that needs to be taken seriously.
+INAR Ireland has developed a system through which racist incidents in Ireland, wherever they are reported, will be recorded in a central database.
+This allows INAR Ireland and its members to provide evidence to policy makers in Ireland that racism is a reality that needs to be taken seriously.

-By reporting the incident, you’ll help ENAR Ireland to:
+By reporting the incident, you’ll help INAR Ireland to:

 - understand how often racist incidents occur in Ireland